red-data-tools/red_amber/doc/DataFrame.md

   ![slice method image](doc/../image/dataframe/slice.png)

-- Keys as arguments
+- Indices as arguments

-    `slice(indeces)` accepts indeces as arguments.
-Indeces should be an Integer or a Range of Integer.
+    `slice(indeces)` accepts indices as arguments.
+Indices should be Integers, Floats or Ranges of Integers.

+    Negative index from the tail like Ruby's Array is also acceptable.

     ```ruby
     # returns 5 obs. at start and 5 obs. from end